Skip to content

 In the pop-up window, add a new port forwarding rule, and click Apply.

-Protocol: The protocol used, you can choose TCP, UDP, or both TCP and UDP.
+• Protocol: Choose TCP, UDP, or both TCP and UDP for this rule.

-Description: Set a name or add a description for the port forwarding rule (optional).
+• Description: Set a cuztome name or add a description for this rule (optional).

 Still have questions?
 Visit our Community Forum or Contact us.